Education

 💵 Paid Leave

-Thing 2: Paid leave — income while you're away
+Thing 2: Paid leave, income while you are away

-Paid leave is the money that shows up while you're out.
-It can come from state disability insurance (SDI), state paid family leave (PFL), employer parental leave, and short-term disability (STD).
-Each has its own start date, duration, and pay rate — and they can stack.
+Paid leave is the money that shows up while you are out.
+It can come from state disability insurance (SDI), state paid family leave (PFL), employer parental leave, and short term disability (STD).
+Each has its own start date, duration, and pay rate, and they can stack.

-Most people receive pay from 2–3 different programs.
+Most people receive pay from 2 to 3 different programs.

 Each program has its own forms, deadlines, and rules.
-The confusing part isn't any one program — it's how they overlap.
+The confusing part is not any one program, it is how they overlap.

 🔗 Job Protection + Pay